Is It Safe To Get Tattooed Over A Mole?

 People who get tattoos often think of their skin as a canvas.
 But what happens when your canvas has irregularities?
 Does it affect the way your tattoo will look?

-Moles, however, aren’t just blemishes, but feel and are shaped quite differently than the rest of your skin.
-Can you tattoo on them at all?
+Moles, however, aren’t just blemishes, they can feel raised, and are shaped quite irregularly compared to the rest of your skin depending on the shape and size of each mole.

 Moles are growths on the skin caused by the skin cells clustering together.
 They’re usually brown in color and may have a few hairs growing out of them.